 Various studies on animals support the lipid-lowering and anti-obese capacities of taurine when combined with other products and also when it was used alone, as well as taurine’s ability to improve tolerance to glucose.

-Given how many obese individuals defect to diabetes, this benefit is significant.
 Research done on animals has resulted in the decline of plasma taurine levels, creating vicious obesity cycles.

 Mice with diet-induced obesity and genetic obesity were observed.
 In a similar study, supplementation with taurine caused the cycle to become interrupted, which helped in preventing the consequences of obesity.

 Bottom Line: Taurine may help with obesity.

 With so much energy these days focused on investigating new compounds that could help longevity, many decades-old venerable ones tend to be forgotten in the sidelines.
 Taurine is one example.

 A 2012 study posted on Life Extension stated:

 “Considering its broad distribution, its many cytoprotective attributes, and its functional significance in cell development, nutrition, and survival, taurine is undoubtedly one of the essential substances in the body.”